u-minor/aglex/README.md

 ## using with gulp

+For an example of a project gulpfile.js in JavaScript, see [./examples/gulpfile.js](examples/gulpfile.js);

-Here is the simple gulpfile example.
+Below is the simple gulpfile example using CoffeeScript.

 - create `aglex-{env}.yml` for each env.
 - use [node-config](https://www.npmjs.com/package/config) to switch env.